19hours/sg-statutes/Acts/HUDC Housing Estates Act.md

 [44A

-[6/86]

 ### Owners of flats to pay maintenance contributions to body corporate

 46\.—(1) Commencing from the date a body corporate is established pursuant to an order made by the Minister under section 3(1), the owners of the flats in the housing estate concerned —

-(a) which are permitted under the Planning Act to be used solely for residential purposes shall pay to the body corporate the sum of $75 per month; and
+(a) which are permitted under the Planning Act [Cap.
+232] to be used solely for residential purposes shall pay to the body corporate the sum of $75 per month; and

 (b) which are permitted under the Planning Act to be used for non-residential purposes shall pay to the body corporate the sum of $150 per month,

 as their contributions to the management fund of the body corporate and the contributions shall be payable in advance on the first day of each month.

+[6/86]

 (2) The amount referred to in subsection (1) shall be deemed to be the amount of contributions to the management fund of the body corporate determined by the body corporate pursuant to section 13(1)(l).

 [45

-[6/86]

 ### Savings